emoore29/cadence/README.md

 - [ ] Improve Footer design
 - [ ] Apply for Spotify extension program
 - [ ] Create flowcharts to summarise API integration
+- [ ] Update "how it works" section of README for better documentation

 ## Development History